Independent Sexual Violence Advocacy (ISVA)

-Liaising with the police, courts, Crown Prosecution Service (CPS) and other public agencies
+Liaising with the police, courts, Criminal Prosecution Service (CPS) and other public agencies

-- Keeping you informed of developments in your case
+Keeping the victim informed of developments in the case

-- Supporting you before and during any court case
+Supporting victim before and during any court case

 The referral process